talyaniv/kubex/README.md

                              use l or --list to see the list

 p or --proxy                 gets a token and copies to clipboard
-                             open Mac Chrome app with the login page starts a proxy session
+                             opens Mac Chrome app with the login page starts a proxy session
 ```